-Charity Schiller is a partner in the Environmental Law & Natural Resources practice group of Best Best & Krieger LLP.
-Ms. Schiller helps public and private clients navigate through the maze of laws that apply to development projects, so that those projects can be built.
-Specifically, Ms. Schiller helps clients comply with all aspects of the California Environmental Quality Act, the National Environmental Policy Act, and related environmental laws.
-She has extensive experience with the preparation and certification or adoption of environmental impact reports, environmental impact statements, negative declarations, addenda, environmental assessments, and other environmental documents.
-She also assists clients with local agency permitting and land use entitlement issues.
-Further, Ms. Schiller regularly defends clients before administrative boards, trial courts, and appellate courts around the state.
+Charity Schiller helps public and private clients negotiate the maze of laws that apply to infrastructure and private development projects, so that those projects can be entitled and built.
+Specifically, Charity assists clients with all aspects of the California Environmental Quality Act, the National Environmental Policy Act and related environmental laws.
+She has extensive experience with the preparation and adoption of environmental impact reports, environmental impact statements, negative declarations, addenda, exemptions and other environmental documents.
+Charity is also an experienced litigator, successfully defending her clients before administrative boards and trial and appellate courts throughout California.

 Representative projects include: